Showing posts with label neural code. Show all posts

 Thalamic processing as Laplace transform

-More in Deprecated, Part 1.
-I postulate that the thalamus performs a Laplace transform (LT).
+The thalamus may perform a Laplace transform (LT).
 All the connections shown are established anatomical facts, and are based on the summary diagram of lateral geniculate nucleus circuitry of Steriade et al. (Steriade, M., Jones E. G. and McCormick, D. A. (1997) Thalamus, 2 Vols.
 Amsterdam: Elsevier).
-What I have added is feedback from cortex as a context-sensitive enabling signal for the analytical process.
-I originally guessed that the triadic synapses are differentiators, but now I think that they are function multipliers.
+I have added feedback from cortex as a context-sensitive enabling signal for the analytical process.

 Thalamic electrophysiology